g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 ```bash
 npm start
 ```
 By doing this, the development server will be started and the default React app will open on your browser.
 Your page should show the default React welcome page confirming that the project setup was successful and the integration of Tailwind CSS.

-When our React app and Tailwind CSS are both ready to run, it’s time to move forward in our work and development.
+When our React app and Tailwind CSS are ready to run, it’s time to move forward in our work and development.
 We should focus on making a component for pull-to-refresh which will be used within the whole app design.

 ## Creating the Pull-to-Refresh Component
 To make a pull-to-refresh component, you have to design the user interface and write codes that will detect when someone pulls down the screen.
-Styling our component will be done through the latest version of Tailwind CSS while the management of state and handling of events will be through React hooks.
+Styling our component will be done through the latest version of Tailwind CSS while managing the state and handling of events will be through React hooks.

 ### Designing the UI with Tailwind CSS
 First off let's create the fundamental structure of the pull-to-refresh element.
-To achieve this purpose, go to your `src` directory in a text editor or integrated development environment and open a new file named `PullToRefresh.js` in it.
-It will consist of a section that will serve as a wrapper for the content and another one right below it serving as a place for determining the dragging gesture from the top.
+To achieve this, go to your `src` directory in a text editor or integrated development environment and open a new file named `PullToRefresh.js`.
+It will consist of a section that serves as a wrapper for the content and another one right below it serving as a place for determining the dragging gesture from the top.

 ```javascript
 import React from "react";